R-Sweke/DeepQ-Decoding/README_INSTALL.md

 These instructions work for Linux.

 Make sure that the system has Python 3.7 installed.
+For matplotlib you also need something like e.g. `sudo apt-get install python3.7-dev`

 The following instructions have not been tested with conda, but with `virtualenv` in a system that has multiple versions of Python available.
 The following does not assume that the